Frequently Asked Questions About Financial Aid

 What does it mean if the Student Aid Report states that a student does not qualify for a Pell Grant?
 Does this mean s/he will not receive any financial aid?

 No. It simply means the student did not qualify for a high-need-based federal grant.
-The student will still be considered for other types of aid, including university grants.
+The student will still be considered for other types of aid, including need-based grants provided by Whitworth.

 Is the EFC what will be owed to the university?

-What happens if the student's financial aid award it is not enough to allow him/her to attend Whitworth?
+What happens if the student's financial aid offer it is not enough to allow him/her to attend Whitworth?

-The first thing to do is to call our office and speak to a financial aid advisor.
-The advisor will be able to tell you whether additional loans and/or scholarship opportunities are available.
+The first thing to do is to call our office and speak to a financial aid counselor.
+The counselor will be able to tell you whether additional loans and/or scholarship opportunities are available.

 How shall I/my student communicate to Whitworth any special circumstances that were not indicated on the FAFSA?

-Is it possible for a financial aid award to change after the freshman year?
+Is it possible for a financial aid offer to change after my first year of attendance?

-We try to keep awards consistent from year to year.
-However, if there are significant changes to a family's resources reported on the FAFSA, the award may be affected.
+We try to keep offers consistent from year to year.
+However, if there are significant changes to a family's resources reported on the FAFSA/WASFA, the offer may be affected.

 What is required for a student to maintain satisfactory academic progress in order to continue to receive financial aid?

-Students can begin searching for jobs when they arrive on campus in early September.
+Students can begin searching for jobs before they arrive to campus via Handshake.
+Incoming students will receive an email with more detailed information about Handshake in mid- to late-summer.
 Students should be sure to bring an up-to-date résumé with them.
 While most jobs are available in the fall, there are positions available year-round.

 Will financial aid resources be available to help my student purchase books?

-When can my student anticipate receiving his/her financial aid?
+When can my student anticipate receiving his/her financial aid funds?

 Where can a student research private scholarships?